Interview: Food Tech Matters Partner The FoodCons on the Italian foodtech ecosystem

 What is your advice for start-ups beginning in this industry?

-Besides being ambitious, I would suggest focusing on B2B.
+Besides being ambitious, I would suggest focussing on B2B.
 It requires less marketing and there’s less saturation than B2C.
 Let’s take for example the plant-based market.
 We have a huge number of consumer brands but not the same number of ingredients manufacturers.
 In the near future we will see more investments in the plant-based supply chain and less in the brands.